-If an approved, battery-powered weight scale is attached to the device, the device behaves as follows:

-- In the Office profile, the device calculates BMI based on weight and height input transferred from the scale and displays those values in the BMI frame of the Home tab.
-You can adjust weight and height measurements in this frame, and BMI will recalculate based on those changes. - In the Spot profile, the device calculates BMI based on weight and height transferred from the scale and displays those values on the Patients > Manual tab and in the Manual parameters frame of the Home tab if BMI is selected for display.
+Η NOTE If an approved, battery-powered weight scale is attached to the device, the device behaves as follows: In the Office profile, the device calculates BMI based on weight and height input transferred from the scale and displays those values in the BMI frame of the Home tab.
+You can adjust weight and height measurements in this frame, and BMI will recalculate based on those changes.
+In the Spot profile, the device calculates BMI based on weight and height transferred from the scale and displays those values on the Patients &gt; Manual tab and in the Manual parameters frame of the Home tab if BMI is selected for display.
 If the scale calculates BMI, that value is transferred to the device.
-You can adjust weight and height measurements on the Manual tab, and BMI will recalculate based on those changes. - In the Continuous Monitoring and Intervals Monitoring profiles, the device receives height and weight values from the scale and displays those values on the Patients > Manual tab and in the Manual parameters frame of the Home tab if BMI is selected for display.
+You can adjust weight and height measurements on the Manual tab, and BMI will recalculate based on those changes.
+In the Continuous Monitoring and Intervals Monitoring profiles, the device receives height and weight values from the scale and displays those values on the Patients &gt; Manual tab and in the Manual parameters frame of the Home tab if BMI is selected for display.
+If the scale calculates from the scale and displays those values on the Patients &gt; Manual tab and in the Manual parameters frame of the Home tab if BMI is selected for display.
 If the scale calculates BMI, the scale transfers that value to the device.
-You can adjust weight and height measurements on the Manual tab, but if you do, the read-only BMI field will clear.

-Note Ensure that the current patient ID is correct before saving.

-3. Touch OK to confirm settings and return to the Home tab.
+You can adjust weight and height measurements on the Manual tab, but if you do, the read-only BMI field will clear. Ē NOTE Ensure that the current patient ID is correct before saving.
+3. Touch OK to a confirm settings and return to the Home tab.

-In the Intervals Monitoring and Spot Check (episodic) profiles, manual parameters clear from the Home tab after a successful save.
+NOTE In the Intervals Monitoring and Spot Check (episodic) profiles, manual parameters clear from the Home tab after a successful save.

-When the device is connected to a central station and in the Continuous Monitoring profile, all manual parameters except temperature will be sent to the central station when you touch OK.
+NOTE When the device is connected to a central station and in the Continuous Monitoring profile, all manual parameters except temperature will be sent to the central station when you touch OK.